MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-2.md

 #### Structured Streaming
 *   Since Spark 3.4, `Trigger.Once` is deprecated, and users are encouraged to migrate from `Trigger.Once` to `Trigger.AvailableNow`.
 Please refer [SPARK-39805](https://issues.apache.org/jira/browse/SPARK-39805) for more details.
 *   Since Spark 3.4, the default value of configuration for Kafka offset fetching (`spark.sql.streaming.kafka.useDeprecatedOffsetFetching`) is changed from `true` to `false`.
-The default no longer relies consumer group based scheduling, which affect the required ACL.
+The default no longer relies consumer group based scheduling, which affects the required ACL.
 For further details please see [Structured Streaming Kafka Integration](https://spark.apache.org/docs/3.4.0/structured-streaming-kafka-integration.html#offset-fetching).